Psychonomic Society Member Select-Speaker Awards

 Award selections will be made by the Program Committee.
 Award recipients will be informed in July.
 The $1,500 stipend will be awarded after the spoken paper has been presented at the Annual Meeting.

 The PDF should include the Member’s name, a title of the presentation, and a word count for the summary (not counting the title, author, or reference list).
 The font size should be no smaller than 11.
 The PDF should be named using the author’s name in the following format: Smith_Samuel_E.

-If the abstract is selected for the Psychonomic Society Select-Speaker Award, the paper will be assigned to a spoken session.
+If the abstract is selected for the Psychonomic Society Member Select-Speaker Award, the paper will be assigned to a spoken session.
 The authors and the 150-word abstract that are submitted in the online submission system will be used in the program.
-Include all information that is asked for in the online submission system even if you are applying for a Select-Speaker Award.
+Include all information that is asked for in the online submission system even if you are applying for a Member Select-Speaker Award.

-Abstracts that are not selected for Psychonomic Society Select-Speaker Awards will be treated in the usual way, using the priorities for presentation.
+Abstracts that are not selected for Psychonomic Society Member Select-Speaker Awards will be treated in the usual way, using the priorities for presentation.
 Members’ abstracts are assigned after all Fellow members who wish spoken papers have been placed on the program, so abstracts not selected for a Psychonomic Society Select-Speaker Award probably will be assigned as posters.
 However, Members should indicate their preferences (poster or spoken paper) by checking the appropriate box in the online submission program.

 For questions concerning the Psychonomic Society Member Select-Speaker Awards, please contact the contact the Secretary-Treasurer, Ruth Maki at firstname.lastname@example.org.